inroutephp/inroute/README.md

 ### OpenApi

+> Please note that reading openapi annotations is still very rudimentary.
+Please
+> open an issue if you have suggestions on more values that should be parsed.

-Instead of using the `@Route` annotation inroute is able to build openapi projects annotated with [swagger-php](https://github.com/zircote/swagger-php) annotations.
+Instead of using the built in annotations inroute is also able to build openapi projects annotated with [swagger-php](https://github.com/zircote/swagger-php) annotations.